The Necks in London

 Abrahams began the first set and dominated it throughout, maintaining a sense of unresolved harmony that kept the tension high.
 It was a powerful and beautifully shaped and proportioned performance, and during the intermission Buck said he thought that the experience of playing with Parker earlier in the day might have had something to do with it.

 The set that followed it was something else altogether.
 The previous night, as the music began in a mood of quiet, serene rumination, I’d been wondering what would happen if the group ever started one of their collective improvisations with a really loud opening statement.
 Now I know the answer.
-Buck set this one off this one with a triple-forte snare-drum rattle, announcing three-quarters of an hour of music that became brutal — almost harrowing — in its volume and emotional intensity.
+Buck set this one off with a triple-forte snare-drum rattle, announcing three-quarters of an hour of music that became brutal — almost harrowing — in its volume and emotional intensity.
 To follow the process by which they found their way out of the maelstrom and wound down to closure was an education in itself, followed by perhaps 10 seconds of transfixed silence in which every member of the audience was thinking, “Did I really just hear what I think I heard?”
 Then the applause came, and it didn’t want to stop.

 * The photograph above was taken before the start of the second improvisation at Maida Vale.
 Left to right: Lloyd Swanton, Tony Buck, Chris Abrahams and Evan Parker.
 An edited version of the session will be broadcast on Late Junction on Thursday, November 21.
 Part of Tuesday night’s performance at the Cafe Oto can be heard on Jazz on 3 next Monday, November 11.